Who We Are

 Hi, I’m Dara!
 I am the Chief Financial Officer at West Virginia Women Work.
 I grew up on the family farm in Preston County and that is still my happy place.
 For 20 years I have worked in various accounting roles in the non-profit, local government, and public sectors.
 I most enjoyed my time working at a small non-profit and decided to follow my bliss and join the WVWW Team in 2022.

 I enjoy fishing, traveling to wine country, and a perfectly done steak paired with Italian red wine.
-The WVWW Core Value that most resonates with me is Enrichment and I encourage women to explore education, careers, and new experiences that can make a positive difference in their lives.
+The WVWW Core Value that speaks to me most is Enrichment.
+I believe in encouraging people to explore education, career options, and meaningful life experiences that help them grow.

 Kiesha Hines Program Coordinator